Overkill: Thrash Metal Vets Return with "The Grinding Wheel," Feb. 2017

 Back to the Indies...

-Overkill found a receptive new home with the metal-friendly indie CMC International label in 1995 and released the live album Wrecking Your Neck.
+Overkill found a receptive new home with the metal-friendly indie CMC International label in 1995 and released the double-live album Wrecking Your Neck.
 By this point Gant and Cannavino were already gone, replaced by the new guitar team of Sebastian Marino (ex-Anvil) and Joe Comeau (ex-Liege Lord).
-1996's The Killing Kind, 97's stellar From the Underground and Below, and 1999's excellent Necroshine spewed forth from this lineup, and while the band kept on chugging, they found that the wheel was starting to come around for old-school, traditional metal bands again.
-By this time Overkill had settled comfortably into their status as Elder Statesmen of the thrash scene, becoming regulars on the European metal festival circuit while still packing clubs on the home front.
+1996's The Killing Kind, 97's stellar From the Underground and Below, and 1999's excellent Necroshine spewed forth from this lineup, and while the band kept on chugging, they found that the wheel was starting to come around for old-school, traditional metal again.
+Overkill were now regulars on the European metal festival circuit and could still pack clubs on the home front, and were settling comfortably into their status as Elder Statesmen of the thrash scene.
 1999's Coverkill was a collection of the band members' favorite songs by KISS, Deep Purple, Judas Priest and many more, touching base with their cover-band roots and bringing them full circle.